fizzed/font-mfizz/README.md

 4. Add your .svg file to `src/svg`.
 The file name will become the eventual glyph name (e.g. java.svg becomes .icon-java in the css).

-5. Run the `src/create-package.sh` shell script
+5. In your shell run `java -jar blaze.jar`

-6. Open up `target/preview.html` in your browser to see how it looks
+6. Open up `target/build/preview.html` in your browser

 7. Submit a pull request and just include the src/svg file(s)